-In order to enhance coordination and form effective relationships between public and assisted housing providers and private and governmental health, mental health, and service agencies, the City of Round Rock actively consults with a variety of nonprofits, social service providers, neighborhoods and citizens, and other governmental agencies.
-CDBG staff attend the monthly Williamson County Nonprofit Networking meetings the first Tuesday of every month at the Alan R. Baca Senior Center.
+In order to enhance coordination and form effective relationships between public and assisted housing providers, private and governmental health, mental health, and service agencies, the City actively consults with a variety of nonprofits, neighborhoods, citizens, and other governmental agencies.
+CDBG staff attend the monthly Williamson County Nonprofit Networking meetings monthly at the Baca Senior Center.
 Local nonprofits come together to network and to promote meetings, public hearings, and events.
-A variety of nonprofits attend the monthly networking meetings including nonprofits that provide housing, mental health, transportation, affordable childcare, and other services to low-income, disabled, and elderly residents of Round Rock.
+A variety of nonprofits attend the meetings including nonprofits that provide housing, mental health, health, transportation, affordable childcare, and other services to low-income, disabled, and elderly residents of Round Rock.

-CDBG staff attends the Round Rock Housing Authority (RRHA) monthly board meetings, as well as meets regularly with the RRHA staff to provide technical assistance on the CDBG grant.
-The City also worked together with RRHA on the recently conducted Analysis of Impediments to Fair Housing Choice (AI).
+Staff attends the housing authority board meetings, meets regularly with the RRHA staff and worked with RRHA on the Analysis of Impediments to Fair Housing Choice (AI).
+A resident focus group was held during the development of this consolidated plan as well.

 CDBG staff met with several agencies in Round Rock to ask for their participation in the community and stakeholder meetings held during the development of the AI.
-City staff worked to coordinate meetings with public and assisted housing providers and private and governmental health, mental health, and service agencies in locations citywide.
+City staff worked to coordinate meetings with public and assisted housing providers, private and governmental health, mental health, and service agencies in locations citywide.
 In addition, the City met with agencies that assist protected classes to ensure they are meeting the goals and impediments identified in the last AI.
 The City met with the Texas Baptist Children's Home that assists single mothers, Meals on Wheels that provides meals to seniors, ARCIL that assists persons with disabilities, and the Austin Tenants Council that provides information on fair housing rights to the residents of Round Rock.